In times of crisis, help is available

 If you need urgent help as you are in mental health distress, then there is always someone you can call.

-Our Mental Health Crisis Line is available 24 hours a day, 7 days a week by calling 0800 953 0110.
+Our Initial Response Service (Mental Health Crisis Line) is available 24 hours a day, 7 days a week by calling 0800 953 0110.
 It is staffed by trained mental health professionals who are able to provide assessment and referrals to appropriate services.
 Ring it if you need to access services or for advice about someone who needs treatment or support.

-We also have a Wellbeing Helpline and Texting Service, phone lines are available Monday to Friday 7pm to 11pm and Saturday to Sunday 12pm to Midnight staffed by volunteers and those with lived experience, who can offer emotional support - ring if you want to chat about your mental health or are lonely.
-Contact the helpline on 0800 915 4640 or by texting Hello between 10am and 11pm Monday to Friday to 07860 022 846.
-The texting service is also available at weekends 12pm to Midnight.
+We also have a Wellbeing Helpline and Texting Service, phone lines are available Monday to Friday 7pm to 11pm staffed by volunteers and those with lived experience, who can offer emotional support - ring if you want to chat about your mental health or are lonely.
+Contact the helpline on 0800 915 4640 or by texting Hello between 10am and 11pm Monday to Friday to 07860 022 846

 You can also find more information about mental health services and self-help on our accessing mental health support page.